ijambro/aeroangel/README.md

 1. In the command line terminal, which is already in the new project folder, run `npm start`

 > Note: this is the same as running `npm run start`, or running `expo start` if you have already installed Expo globally (using `npm install -g expo`)

+1. If the above command fails, run `npm install` and then `npm start` again

 ## 6. Launch Your App in the Web Browser